Will North Carolina cover the spread vs. Northern Iowa? Betting Trends, Record ATS

 North Carolina vs. Northern Iowa: Betting Trends, Record ATS, Home/Road Splits - November 22

-The No. 14 North Carolina Tar Heels (3-0) will try to build on a three-game win streak when they visit the Northern Iowa Panthers (1-2) on Wednesday, November 22, 2023 at Imperial Arena as big, 11.5-point favorites.
+The No. 14 North Carolina Tar Heels (3-0) are big, 11.5-point favorites as they look to continue a three-game win streak when they visit the Northern Iowa Panthers (1-2) on Wednesday, November 22, 2023 at Imperial Arena.
 The contest airs at 12:00 PM ET on ESPN.
-The matchup has an over/under set at 149.5 points.
+The matchup has an over/under of 150.5 points.

 Place your bets on any college basketball matchup at BetMGM, and sign up with our link for a first-time deposit bonus!